Data Centers in Salvador

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Salvador are strategically located to serve the city's primary commercial centers and industrial parks.
-This proximity is critical for local government, tourism, manufacturing, and logistics companies that require low-latency infrastructure.
+Proximity To Key Business Districts Data centers in Salvador are positioned to serve the city's primary commercial centers, port facilities, and industrial parks.
+This proximity is critical for industries like logistics, manufacturing, energy, and regional finance that require reliable, low-latency infrastructure.

 Natural Disaster Risk

-Salvador has a High disaster risk profile, with an INFORM Risk score of 5.2 out of 10, as of September 2025.
-The score reflects vulnerability and coping capacity challenges more than frequent, high-impact natural events.
+Salvador has a Moderate disaster risk profile, with an INFORM risk score of 5.2 out of 10, as of September 2025.
+The primary threats are environmental rather than seismic.